Area Status: Open

 The Kentucky Department of Fish and Wildlife Resources regulations allow hunting and trapping in the gorge.
 All visitors should take appropriate safety precautions to protect themselves and pets when using the gorge during hunting and trapping seasons.
 Inspect all backcountry campsites carefully before using the site.
 Avoid leaving food debris that may attract small animals.

-Learn more about the Red River Gorge Geologic Area and Gladie Cabin, Clifty Wilderness and the Red River.
+Learn more about the Red River Gorge Geological Area and Gladie Cabin, Clifty Wilderness and the Red River.

 At a Glance